 Management Discussion and Analysis Report

-Al Anwar Investments SAOG (AAI) was incorporated on 20th December, 1994 as a publicly listed company on Muscat Stock Exchange (MSX).
-Over the last twenty-eight years, Al Anwar has founded a number of successful companies such as Al Maha Ceramics, Voltamp and Arabia Falcon Insurance.
+Al Anwar Investments SAOG (AAI) was incorporated on 20th December 1994 as a publicly listed company on Muscat Stock Exchange (MSX).
+Over the last twenty-nine years, Al Anwar has founded a number of successful companies such as Al Maha Ceramics, Voltamp and Arabia Falcon Insurance.

 INVESTMENT STRATEGY: CLEAR, DIFFERENTIATED AND PROVEN

-Al Anwar mission is to support, create and nurture successful entities which create and enhance long term value for the stakeholders through:
+Al Anwar’s mission is to support, create, and nurture successful entities that create and enhance long-term value for the stakeholders through:

-- Investing in companies with scalable, creative and sustainable Business Model.
+• Investing in companies with scalable, creative, and sustainable Business Models.

 OMAN ECONOMY AND OUTLOOK: